 Setting boundaries with a mother who harbors hatred towards you can be challenging and emotionally demanding.
 However, it is vital to prioritize your own well-being and mental health.
 This can include limiting contact with your mother, communicating your boundaries clearly and assertively, and seeking support from a mental health professional who can provide guidance and tools to cope with the situation

 9. She Masters the Concept of Guilt Trip

 With a mom who hates you, a guilt trip is the only trip she would take you on (pun intended).
-For those who don’t know, guilt-tripping someone means putting them in a sense of guilt or responsibility.
+For those who don’t know, guilt-tripping someone means putting them in the sense of guilt or responsibility.
 Once you feel guilty, she will influence you to do something for her.
 You will end up dealing with guilt and potentially make wrong decisions out of it.
 Is it a sign of a healthy relationship with your mom?
 Think again.